4 Components Your Food Defense Plan Must Include

 Why do you need a food defense plan?

-FDA’s Food Safety Modernization Act includes a Mitigation Strategies to Protect Against Intentional Adulteration rule that requires food companies to have a food defense plan that prevents intentional contamination with the aim of impeding or reducing public harm.
+FDA’s Food Safety Modernization Act includes a Mitigation Strategies to Protect Against Intentional Adulteration rule that requires food companies to have a food defense plan preventing intentional contamination with the aim of impeding or reducing public harm.

-This food defense plan should describe not only the food safety risks your facilities face but also the steps you will take to manage them.
+The purpose of a food defense program is to outline all of the food safety risks your facilities face, as well as the steps you will take to manage them.
 It should include the following:

 - A vulnerability assessment